rrott/rrott.com/source/blog/2016-05-31-how-to-start-using-gitlab.markdown

 ## Using GitLab's mirrors

-Above looks like a **mirror** but it's technically not a mirror.
+Above looks like a --mirror-- but it's technically not a mirror.
 It's just an additional remote server, and if your collaborators push something to GitHub you will not see these changes in GitLab
 > To "fix" this, your collaborators have to configure their git clients the same way as you did.

 It may be good if: